4upz/eecs293/README.md

 ## Prerequisites (Software Needed)
 * Eclipse Java, 2018

-# Class Hierarchy and Descriptions
+# Class Hierarchy and Descriptions - HW2 Implementations
 The project in this package will be used to translate a sequence representation of a numerical expression into a compact tree representation

 ## Cache